Congo's Caper

-Congo's Caper (Note: Known in Japan as Caveman Combat 2: The Adventures of Rookie (戦え原始人2 ルーキーの冒険, Tatakae Genshijin 2: Rūkī no Bōken)) is a side-scrolling platform action video game developed and published for the Super NES by Data East.
-The game was released in Japan in 1992.
+Congo's Caper (Note: Known in Japan as Caveman Combat 2: The Adventures of Rookie (戦え原始人2 ルーキーの冒険, Tatakae Genshijin 2: Rūkī no Bōken)) is a 1992 platform video game developed and published by Data East for the Super Nintendo Entertainment System.
 A North American version was released in May 1993.
 It was later released on the Nintendo Switch via the Nintendo Classics service on May 26, 2022.

 The game is planned to be included along with its predecessor and successor games in a compilation called Joe & Mac Retro Collection, to be released for modern consoles in 2026.

 Gameplay

 The plot of Congo's Caper involves a half-human, half-monkey boy named Congo, who sets out on a quest to rescue his girlfriend after she is abducted by a demon.
 The player controls Congo.
 Congo's Caper is played across 35 levels that take place in multiple worlds, including a jungle, a mountain range, a pirate ship, a volcano, and a ghost town.
 The bosses include the demon, a T-Rex, a ninja, a pirate, a mad scientist, and a vampire.
 If Congo is hit by an enemy, he reverts to his monkey form.
 If Congo is hit again, the player loses a life.